fabianleeaws/firehoseanalytics/doc-module-02.md

 2. Select **Create a cognito User with CloudFormation**, which will launch it in a new browser tab

-3. In the new tab, change the region from **Oregon** to Asia Pacific (Singapore) from the top right corner
+3. Now complete the CloudFormation template to create the resources:

 - Part 1: Select Template - Select **Next**
 - Part 2: Specify Details - Enter **[iamuser-kinesis-generator]** as the stack name.
 Enter **[iamuser-kinesis-user]** as the username and choose a strong password.
 Select **Next**